derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-09/06/2025 16:23:28 : 3 Database Admins walked into a NoSQL bar.
+10/06/2025 16:23:40 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-How do you generate a random string?
-Put a first year Computer Science student in Vim and ask them to save and exit.
+Waiter: He's choking!
+Is anyone a doctor?
+Programmer: I'm a Vim user.
 <!-- replace-with-joke ends -->